CoinFabrik/scout-soroban/docs/docs/detectors/7-avoid-core-mem-forget.md

 ## Why is this bad?

-Using this function is a bad practice because it can cause memory leaks and logical errors.
+Using this function is a bad practice because this can lead to memory leaks, resource leaks and logic errors.

 ## Issue example